Lily of the valley

-Lily-of-the-valley (Convallaria majalis), also written lily of the valley, is a woodland flowering plant with sweetly scented, pendent, bell-shaped white flowers borne in sprays in spring.
-It is native in Europe and western and northern Asia.
+Lily-of-the-valley (Convallaria majalis), also written as lily of the valley, is a woodland flowering plant with sweetly scented, pendent, bell-shaped white flowers borne in sprays in spring.
+It is native to Europe, Western Asia and Northern Asia.

-The former varieties Convallaria majalis var. montana (native to eastern North America) and Convallaria majalis var. keiskei (native to eastern Asia), are now split as the separate species Convallaria pseudomajalis, and Convallaria keiskei, respectively.
+The former varieties Convallaria majalis var. montana (native to eastern North America) and Convallaria majalis var. keiskei (native to eastern Asia), are now split as the separate species Convallaria pseudomajalis and Convallaria keiskei, respectively.

-Due to the concentration of cardiac glycosides (cardenolides), it is highly poisonous if consumed by humans or other animals.
+Due to the concentration of potent cardiac glycosides (cardenolides), it is highly poisonous if consumed.

 Other names include May bells, Our Lady's tears, and Mary's tears.
-Its French name, muguet, sometimes appears in the names of perfumes imitating the flower's scent.
+Its French name, muguet, sometimes appearing in the names of perfumes imitating the flower's scent.
 In pre-modern England, the plant was known as glovewort (as it was a wort used to create a salve for sore hands), or Apollinaris (according to a legend that it was discovered by Apollo).